camilo1498/stories_editor/README.md

     middleBottomWidget: Container() /// (Widget) optional param, you can add your own logo or text in the bottom tool
     fontFamilyList: [] /// (List<String>) optional param
-    isCustomFontList: '' /// (bool) if you use a own font list set value to "true" );
+    isCustomFontList: '' /// (bool) if you use a own font list set value to "true"
+    onDoneButtonStyle: Container() /// (Widget) optional param, you can create your own button style
+    onBackPress: /// (Future<bool>) here you can add yor own style dialog );
 ```